RewayD/Houston-labour-market-time-series/README.md

 The earlier two-part submission was a collaborative MAT 3379 course project by Reway Du and three peers.
 The archived files do not contain a task-level contribution table, so this repository does not claim that Reway solely authored any specific original section.
-This portfolio edition is a post-course rewrite that preserves the topic while replacing the flawed analysis and omitting student numbers, assignment prompts, and teammate names.
+This portfolio edition is a post course rewrite that preserves the topic while replacing the flawed analysis and omitting student numbers, assignment prompts, and teammate names.

-OpenAI Codex assisted with the post-course statistical refactor, code, documentation, and testing.
-Reway should run the project personally and be able to explain every transformation, diagnostic, model, and limitation before linking it on a résumé.
-Confirm any teammate or instructor permission required before making the repository public.